Colorado Mortgage and Refinance Rates

 - Attorney costs or closing fees

-The purchaser may also have to pay pro-rata any property taxes and homeowners’ association fees that have already been paid by the seller.
+The buyer may also owe pro-rata shares of any property taxes or HOA fees already paid by the seller.

 Most Common Mortgage Types in Colorado